-6.2.3 Disparities in Educational Attainment The gap in rates of people attaining a Bachelor's degree is not changing significantly among the White, Black, Hispanic, and Asian populations.
-Figure 6.2.3.1 Disparities in Educational Attainment by Race
+6.2.3 Disparities in Educational Attainment The gap in rates of people attaining a Bachelor's degree has begun to decline among the White, Black, Hispanic, and Asian populations.
+Figure 6.2.3.1 Disparities in B.A.
+Attainment by Race

-Source: U.S. Census, Department of Commerce, American Community Survey http://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml?refresh=t#ACStrio 8 3.
-The people of NJ have access to life-long learning opportunities allowing them to find, (re)train for, and create employment in a changing economy that evolves to meet sustainability challenges.
-5 6.3.1 Access to Community College There are no readily available data that can be aggregated statewide to assess adequate funding of community colleges and their ability to offer affordable courses and degrees.
+Source: U.S. Census, Department of Commerce, American Community Survey http://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml?refresh=t#ACStrio

+3. The people of NJ have access to life-long learning opportunities allowing them to find, (re)train for, and create employment in a changing economy that evolves to meet sustainability challenges.

+6.3.1 Access to Community College There are no readily available data that can be aggregated statewide to assess adequate funding of community colleges and their ability to offer affordable courses and degrees.